Kirpan: Manufacturing

-Over the years since the 1990s, the Amritsari kirpan-manufacturing industry, mostly located in Sultanwind Gate, Kulfi Wali Gali, Sultanwind, East Mohan Nagar, Dana Mandi, and 100 Feet Road, reduced from hundreds of manufacturing-units to thirty or four due to competition with cheaper, fast-produced, Chinese-manufactured kirpans created in bulk, as opposed to the slow and manually-crafted Amritsari kirpans, which may be higher-quality but more expensive and numerically lesser due to their slow manufacturing time.
-In the 2000s, Chinese manufacturing of kirpans nearly wiped-out local Sikh manufacturers of the article of faith in India.
+Over the years since the 1990s, the Amritsari kirpan-manufacturing industry, mostly located in Sultanwind Gate, Kulfi Wali Gali, Sultanwind, East Mohan Nagar, Dana Mandi, and 100 Feet Road, decreased from hundreds of workshops to thirty or forty due to competition with cheaper Chinese-made kirpans rapidly created in bulk; the manually crafted Amritsari kirpans may be of higher quality but are more expensive and numerically fewer because of their slower manufacturing processes.
+In the 2000s, Chinese manufacturing of kirpans nearly wiped out the local Sikh manufacturers.

 Legality

 In modern times there has been debate about allowing Sikhs to carry a kirpan that falls under prohibitions on bladed weapons, with some countries allowing Sikhs a dispensation.

 Other issues not strictly of legality arise, such as whether to allow carrying of kirpans on commercial aircraft or into areas where security is enforced.

 Australia

 In May 2021, the state of New South Wales imposed a ban on bringing any knives, including kirpans, onto school grounds after a 14-year-old boy allegedly stabbed a 16-year-old boy with his kirpan in a school in Sydney's north-west on 6 May.
 After members of Sydney's Sikh community spoke out and defended their children's rights to bring religious items to school, the state's Department of Education reversed this decision in August 2021 and implemented new guidelines around the bringing of kirpans with the following conditions: